trinodb/trino/docs/src/main/sphinx/connector/delta-lake.rst

     ALTER TABLE test_table EXECUTE optimize(file_size_threshold => '10MB')

-You can use a ``WHERE`` clause with the columns used to partition the table, to filter which partitions are optimized:
+You can use a ``WHERE`` clause with the columns used to partition the table to filter which partitions are optimized:

 .. code-block:: sql